 How did you find the application process?

 A lot of forms!
 So many forms - just have a look at the how to apply page.
-As an international student from outside the UK I had to do a UCAS application plus the additional questionnaire(s) with a transcript for non-UK students, and as I applied for PBS, I also had to be registered for a pre-interview assessment, and then there were a few extra bits to send in to Christ's after I applied.
+As an international student from outside the UK I had to do a UCAS application plus the additional form with a transcript for non-UK students, and as I applied for PBS, and then there were a few extra bits to send in to Christ's after I applied.
 But it’s just something you get on with, you follow the instructions on the how to apply page / and from 20 Sept, the current applicants section, and if you want to come here it just needs to be done.

 If I were to give one piece of advice, it would be to just be yourself (even if that sounds clichéd).
 I was told by staff in my school to completely alter my UCAS personal statement into what they thought Cambridge wanted, but I stuck to what I knew was the most accurate representation of me – by the time you’re writing one, you’ve lived with yourself for 18 years, and no one knows you better than yourself.
 It’s so important because the application is how Cambridge figures out whether you are suited for life here, and whether you would be able to learn from the type of teaching provided here.
 They can’t do that unless they are given an accurate representation of who you are.